RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 > and good men die like dogs.

 It's no place to be guessing about your legal rights.
-If you need legal advice, *get a lawyer!* Please.
+If you need legal advice, *Please get a lawyer.*

 Richard Dooling